geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `group`: `{string}`: the group of the layer (in the TOC).
 Nested groups can be indicated using `/`. i.e. `Group/SubGroup`.
 A special group, `background`, is used to identify background layers.
 These layers will not be available in the TOC, but only in the background switcher, and only one layer of this group can be visible.
 - `thumbURL`: `{string}`: the URL of the thumbnail for the layer, used in the background switcher ( if the layer is a background layer )
 - `visibility`: `{boolean}`: indicates if the layer is visible or not
+- `queriable`: `{boolean}`: Indicates if the layer is queriable (e.g. getFeatureInfo).
+If not present the default is true for every layer that have some implementation available (WMS, WMTS).
+Usually used to set it explicitly to false, where the query service is not available.

 i.e.